harry1988123/netflix-analytics-ui/README.md

 - **URL Sharing**: All filter states are mirrored to URL parameters for easy sharing
 - **Responsive Design**: Fully responsive layout that works on all screen sizes
 - **Insights Dialog**: One-click modal summarizing yearly, monthly, weekly, and franchise insights
+- **Real-time AI Streaming**: AI-generated insights stream in real-time for immediate feedback and better user experience

 ## 🛠️ Tech Stack